 Before you can do anything, you must initialize a database storage

 area on disk.
-We call this a database cluster.
+We call this a database instance.

 (The SQL standard uses the term catalog cluster.)
 A

-database cluster is a collection of databases that is managed by a
+database instance is a collection of databases that is managed by a

 single instance of a running database server.
 After initialization, a

-database cluster will contain a database named postgres
+database instance will contain a database named postgres

 ,